-The Centre for Environment and Sustainability is committed to the principles and beliefs of the Athena SWAN charter.
+We are committed to the principles and beliefs of the Athena SWAN charter.

 The Athena Swan Charter encourages and rewards work to promote gender equality in universities.
 The charter covers academic, professional and support staff working in all disciplines, focusing on their representation, progression of students into academia, and the journey through career milestones.
 The aim of the charter is to ensure a fair working environment for all, regardless of gender.
-In 2015, the charter was updated to explicitly include trans students and staff.
+In 2015, the charter was updated to explicitly include trans-students and staff.
 Find out more details on the Athena Swan Charter.

 Our Athena Swan team includes masters and postgraduate research students, as well as staff at different stages of their careers.
 We currently hold a Bronze Athena Swan award and the team are working towards silver.

 Here at our Centre, we have taken several steps towards equality, with more planned.
 We are, for instance, the first (and only, so far) department to arrange unconscious bias training for our masters students.
 For example, going forwards, we are working to increase female postgraduate applications, and are monitoring and taking steps to ensure an equitable balance in the ratio of male: female guest speakers at our seminars and on master modules.